bongio94/amia_assignment/README.md

 ## Additional notes

 When developing this app I've tried to use platform specific widgets when possible.

-The main examples are the radio buttons, loading indicators and routes animations.
+The main examples are the loading indicators and routes animations.
+I could have added more adaptive widgets (radio buttons for example) but decided not to for maintaining a visually pleasing UI.

 ## Third Party Packages Used
 - Riverpod for state management